NovaChain-Hub/.github/README.md

 We welcome developers, researchers, startups, and innovators to collaborate with **NovaChain Hub**.

-Explore our repositories, contribute to our projects, and help build the future of **decentralized technology and Web3 infrastructure**.
+Explore our repositories, contribute to our projects, and help shape the future of **Web3 and AI technologies**.